0xSpaceShard/starknet-devnet/README.md

 ## Mint token

-For now, you can consult the [Pythonic Devnet docs on minting](https://0xspaceshard.github.io/starknet-devnet/docs/guide/mint-token/), with the differences between lite minting not being supported anymore and additional support of Stark token minting declared in FRI unit.
+For now, you can consult [Pythonic Devnet docs on minting](https://0xspaceshard.github.io/starknet-devnet/docs/guide/mint-token/), with the differences between lite minting not being supported anymore and additional support of Stark token minting declared in FRI unit.
 Unit is an optional parameter and when it's not specified is set to WEI by default, this behaviour can change in the next versions.

 ```
 POST /mint